FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Advanced_State_Machines.md

 ## 2020 Indexer

-In 2020, we built a system where the balls would be fed from our roller intake into and held in a series of conveyer belts known as an **indexer**.
+In 2020, we built a system where the balls would be fed from our roller intake into and held in a series of conveyor belts known as an **indexer**.
 It was very important in that year to maintain good, consistent spacing between the balls so that a) we could fit our maximum amount (5) and b) the balls didn't collide with each other and stick together.
 We had a few options to fix this issue:

-- Use PID to move the conveyer belts a certain distance each time
+- Use PID to move the conveyor belts a certain distance each time
   - This was our original plan, but it unfortunately didn't work because the distance we had to move and the control effort we had to put in were varied due to the friction of balls on the ground and the compression of the balls.
 - Put 2 breakbeam sensors in our indexer and after detecting a ball in the starting breakbeam, run the indexer until the ending breakbeam was no longer triggered.
   - Sometimes, there would be cases where the ball would overshoot the desired destination, leading to inconsistent spacing.
 This could be fixed by lowering the speed, but that would lead to a slow indexing process.